End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Controller design for bilinear systems

-ensures exponential stability of the closed-loop system for all initial conditions in $\mathcal{X}_\mathrm{RoA}\coloneqq\{x\in\mathbb{R}^{n_x} \mid x^\top P^{-1} x \leq 1\}\subseteq\mathcal{X}$ with probability at least $1-\delta$. \end{thm} \begin{pf} This is a direct combination of~\cite[Theorem~4]{strasser:berberich:allgower:2023b} and~\cite[Theorem~4.1]{strasser:schaller:worthmann:berberich:allgower:2024b}, where we generalize the result by exploiting $Q_\Delta$ in~\eqref{eq:proportional-bound-residual} for the error bound on the residual. \end{pf} Theorem~\ref{th:controller-design} establishes a controller design for the unknown bilinear system~\eqref{eq:BiLinSys} with end-to-end guarantees based on measured data.
-In particular, the controller design ensures exponential stability of the closed-loop system for all initial conditions in the RoA $\mathcal{X}_\mathrm{RoA}$ with high probability.
+satisfies $\kappa_\mathrm{LMI}(x)\in\mathbb{U}$ for all $x \in \mathcal{X}_\mathrm{LMI}\coloneqq\{x\in\mathbb{R}^{n_x} \mid x^\top P^{-1} x \leq 1\}\subseteq\mathcal{X}$, then it ensures exponential stability of the closed-loop bilinear system for all initial conditions in $\mathcal{X}_\mathrm{LMI}$ with probability at least $1-\delta$. \end{thm} \begin{pf} According to Propositions~\ref{prop:QDelta-sample-complexity} and~\ref{prop:QDelta-data-ellipsoidal}, if $u\in\mathbb{U}$, the residual of the system identification satisfies~\eqref{eq:proportional-bound-residual} for some $Q_\Delta$ with probability at least $1-\delta$.
+Thus, the result follows directly from~\citet[Theorem~4]{strasser:berberich:allgower:2023b} and~\citet[Theorem~4.1]{strasser:schaller:worthmann:berberich:allgower:2024b}, generalized by exploiting $Q_\Delta$ in the residual bound~\eqref{eq:proportional-bound-residual}. \end{pf} Theorem~\ref{th:controller-design} establishes a controller design for the unknown bilinear system~\eqref{eq:BiLinSys} with end-to-end guarantees based on finite stochastic data.
+In particular, the controller design ensures exponential stability of the closed-loop system for all initial conditions in the \ac{RoA} $\mathcal{X}_\mathrm{LMI}$ with high probability.
 To this end, we exploit the identified system dynamics and the identification error bounds derived in Section~\ref{sec:non-asymp-bounds} to establish a controller design that is robust to the residual.
 Here, we can use the individual or the ellipsoidal identification error bounds to derive the matrix $Q_\Delta$ used in the controller design, see~\eqref{eq:QDelta-sample-complexity} and~\eqref{eq:QDelta-data-ellipsoidal}, respectively.
 The design scheme requires and ensures that the state $x$ remains within the set $\mathcal{X}$.
 Thus, the set $\mathcal{X}$ needs to be carefully chosen when applying the controller design.
-More precisely, if the controller design is not feasible for a given set of data, feasibility might be ensured by either collecting more data to reduce the identification error or adjusting the set $\mathcal{X}$ to shrink the guaranteed RoA $\mathcal{X}_\mathrm{RoA}\subseteq\mathcal{X}$.
+More precisely, if the controller design is not feasible for a given set of data, feasibility might be ensured by either collecting more data to reduce the identification error or adjusting the set $\mathcal{X}$ to shrink the guaranteed \ac{RoA} $\mathcal{X}_\mathrm{LMI}\subseteq\mathcal{X}$.
+Further, the designed controller needs to respect the input constraints $\mathbb{U}$ for all states in the \ac{RoA}.
+If this is not the case, either $\mathbb{U}$ can be enlarged or the \ac{RoA} can be decreased by shrinking $\mathcal{X}$.
 Thus, the controller design can be iterated until successful, see Algorithm~\ref{algo:DDCBilinear}.
+Note that the controller design is cast as a \ac{SDP}, which can be efficiently solved.
+We observe that the computational complexity of the \acp{LMI}~\eqref{eq:LMI1-Lyapunov-decay},~\eqref{eq:LMI2-invariance} is $\mathcal{O}((3n_x + n_u (2 + n_x))^6)$.
+This can be challenging for large-scale systems and, hence, future work should investigate structure-exploiting \ac{SDP} techniques~\citep{deklerk:2010,gramlich:holicki:scherer:ebenbauer:2023}.